Yale drops slavery proponent Calhoun from college name

 The residential college was named for Calhoun when it was established in the early 1930s.
 The name received new attention as protesters on campuses around the country called for universities to address the legacies of historical figures, such as Woodrow Wilson at Princeton University in New Jersey.

-Chris Rabb, a 1992 Yale graduate, has spoken out against the name since his own days living at Calhoun College when he successfully lobbied for the removal of a stained glass window depicting a black man in shackles kneeling before Calhoun.
-He said this week that just changing the name would do little.
+In an online essay Saturday in The New York Times, Yale senior Tobias Holden, a black Calhoun descendant, said it’s wrong to treat Calhoun as a benign symbol of history.

-“To me the real issue is context.
-How do you contextualize the choice made in the 1930s and the choice it made ever since to keep it?” said Rabb, an educator and state representative in Pennsylvania.
-“What does it mean now in terms of Yale’s connections to slavery and issues of social and racial justice in a diverse city?”
+“Get my racist ancestor’s name off of Yale’s campus” was the essay’s title.

-The controversy flared again last summer following the arrest of a black dining services worker, Corey Menafee, who used a broomstick to smash a stained-glass window at the college that depicted slaves.
+A flare-up of the controversy last summer followed the arrest of a black dining services worker, Corey Menafee, who used a broomstick to smash a stained-glass window at the college that depicted slaves.
 Criminal charges have since been dropped and Yale has rehired Menafee, who had described the image as offensive.